camibrennan/cameliabrennan/content/posts/tutorials/zebra_printers.md

 description: A tutorial about trying not to cry when your Zebra printer breaks.
 ---

-Zebra printers seem to either work really well or are broke at the most devestating time possible.
+Zebra printers seem to either work really well or are broke at the most devastating time possible.

 I recently set up a Zebra printer using a Mac in order to bulk print postage for webstore orders using ShipStation.
 Prior to doing this, I had always relied on the assistance of an IT department &mdash; so I assure you, you can do this yourself, and everything you read about them not working on Mac's is not true!
 Label printers can take a little time to set up initially, but can really improve your fulfillment work flow.
 If you're able to bulk print postage labels, you can significantly expedite the packing and posting step for large mailings.